tsuru/tsuru/docs/provisioners/docker/schedulers.rst

 Segregate scheduler is a scheduler that segregates the units between nodes by team.

-How it works, you make a relation between nodes and teams.
-And the scheduler deploys the app unit on the nodes defineds for you team.
+irst, what you need to do is to define a relation between nodes and teams.
+And then, the scheduler deploys the app unit on the node related to its team.

     - team1 -> node1
     - team2 -> node3